Modules

 This construct will import all Python definitions into the namespace of another module.
 There is one exception.
 Objects beginning with underscore character _ are not imported.
 They are expected to be used only internally by the module being imported.
 This way of importing modules is not recommended.

 The use of this import construct may result in namespace pollution.
-We may have several objects of the same name and their definitions can be overriden.
+We may have several objects of the same name and their definitions can be overridden.

-The following example will show definitions, that are not being imported using this import construct.
+The following example shows definitions that are not being imported using this import construct.

 #!/usr/bin/python